thortom/OAS-Verk/README.md

 *	Dynamic model of the Gavia.
 *	Environment to run the tests on.
 *	Be able to plot and analyze the results.
-See Info.docx for more information on setup and usage of the code.
+See Info.pdf for more information on setup and usage of the code.